gremlin961/gemini_batch/README.md

 );

-2 - Create a new input table and add a single entry for a batch prediction job.
+2 - Create a new input table.
+For this exmple we'll name it "batch_input_table".

 CREATE TABLE `YOUR_PROJECT_NAME.gemini_batch_test.batch_input_table` (
     request STRING
     );

-3 - Create a new table in an exisitng dataset named gemini_batch_test
+3 - Add an entry for a batch prediction job.
+In this example we will add just a single entry.

 INSERT INTO `YOUR_PROJECT_NAME.gemini_batch_test.batch_input_table` (request) VALUES ('{"contents":[{"role":"user","parts":{"text":"Give me a recipe for banana bread."}}],"system_instruction":{"parts":[{"text":"You are a chef."}]},"generation_config":{"top_k":5}}');